U.S. to stage drill with three carriers as Trump visits Asia

 A Japanese destroyer, the Inazuma, will join the armada, two Japanese government officials said, following a separate three-day exercise with the Reagan and two Indian warships in the Sea of Japan that ended Monday.

-U.S. officials have previously said the drill was under consideration and that planning was underway.
+U.S. officials have previously said the drill was under consideration and that planning was under way.
 The decision to soon go forward with the exercise in the Western Pacific has not been previously published.

 The four U.S. officials and two Japanese sources who discussed the drill with Reuters spoke on condition of anonymity, and did not disclose the precise date or location of the exercise.
 The Pentagon and the Navy’s Pacific Fleet declined comment on future operations.